Update 6.9.2022: Vloggers in Malacañang Round 2

-Above document contains two things, the draft (1) social media policy and (2) accreditation guidelines.
-I will discuss my reactions, likewise, in above order.
+The above document contains two things, the draft (1) social media policy and (2) accreditation guidelines.
+I will discuss my reactions, likewise, in the above order.

 Social Media Policy

 The social media policy is mostly for internal use sans item VII C, which also defines the conduct of those who will be accredited, and anyone engaging the government using the PCOO digital assets.
-Most of the social media policy provisions need not a public input.
+Most of the social media policy provisions do not need public input.
 However, being an advocate of FOI, I laud PCOO for sharing the guidelines publicly and seeking our input.

 Let me use as basis my recommendations in an interview with ABS-CBN News a few years back for my inputs.
 And I quote:

-If government doesn’t plan to use social media, Santos said government should still craft a code of conduct for employees who plan to use social media for their own personal ends.
+If the government doesn’t plan to use social media, Santos said the government should still craft a code of conduct for employees who plan to use social media for their own personal ends.

 “For example, as a person in government, will what I say affect the image of the agency?” he said.
 Santos said persons placed in charge of the official Twitter and Facebook accounts of government agencies should undergo training on the proper use of social media and how to protect one’s privacy.